petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 Mens lectured at the Department of Graphic Design (1991-2015) of the Royal Academy of Arts in The Hague.
 During that period, she also developed a minor program General Design for the University Leiden.

 Together with her partner and type designer Petr van Blokland, she started her design studio in 1982.
-Her special interest is in interior and environmental design, color and materials, the development of workspaces and the coaching of desingners.
+Her special interest is in interior and environmental design, color and materials, the development of workspaces and the coaching of designers.

 She was co-founder and head of design for The Health Agency, publisher of online health information, from 2001 to 2006.